holehouse-lab/PIMMS/README.md

 ## Changelog

-#### Tracking changes on saving_pimms branch
-* Added SAVE_AT_END keyword.
-Default False.
-If set to True, saves the entire XTC at the end.
-Massive speed increase.
-* Changed mechanism for saving.
-Instead of writing a PDB for each frame then reading it and adding it to the traj, just updates the trajobj and saves the .xtc.
-Improves speed.
+#### 0.1.35 (January 2024)
+* Major update to Cython backend to facilitated better control over memory usage.
+In previous versions, PIMMS defined all back-end grids (chain grids and type grids) as [n x n x n] matrices, where each element was a 64-bit number.
+Because of the cubic term here, as grids become larger the memory footprint associated with PIMMS becomes very large; for a [200 x 200 x 200] grid, the memory footprint can reach 100s of MBs.
+In version 0.1.35, the backend memory management has been made dynamic; that is, we can compile PIMMS versions that specify the number of bits associated with the elements in the grids.
+Right now, the default version compiles with 64-bit integers still, but to recompile with a smaller memory footprint you can change just two flags in `CONFIGS.py` and the newly created `cython_config.pxd`; specifically :

+		ctypedef cnp.int64_t NUMPY_INT_TYPE

+		# can be changed to

+		ctypedef cnp.int32_t NUMPY_INT_TYPE

+		# or

+		ctypedef cnp.int16_t NUMPY_INT_TYPE

+	While in `CONFIGS.py`

+		NP_INT_TYPE = np.int64

+		# can be changed to

+		NP_INT_TYPE = np.int32

+		# or

+		NP_INT_TYPE = np.int16

+	Right now, we continue to default to 64-bit numbers as this is test driven, but ultimately the plan is to transition to a 16-bit backend which basically reduces the memory footprint down to 25% of what it would have been with a 64-bit backend.
+To what extent this improves performance (steps/second) is unclear, but it HUGELY helps running many parallel jobs on many CPU systems where we actually become memory limited!

+*  In addition to the memory re-write, we re-wrote `delete_pbc_pairs()` in `inner_loops_hardwall.pyx` to substantially improve performance by fully typing the function - for non 64-bit numbers this adds a ~8x improvement in performance, and maybe 1-2x for native (64-bit) memory implementations.
+* Despite the big improvement in memory utilization, arguably the most important update in version 0.1.35 is a re-write of how trajectory saving is done.
+In particular, we previously had a punishingly inefficient approach for writing new trajectory frames that was so stupid it almost makes you wonder if it was a deliberate act of sabotage by someone.
+In any case, we (Ryan) has re-written this code to [firstly] ensure trajectory writing is done in a single output operation of XTC only data (instead of the 3x I/O operations we had previously, [don't ask...]).
+* Beyond this update, we (Ryan) also added the `SAVE_AT_END` keyword (default = False).
+If set to True, this means the simulation only writes the entire XTC at the end of the simulation.
+If you are worried about simulations crashing this is not ideal.
+However, where this is not a major concern, avoiding many I/O operations offers big gains, especially for larger systems.
-* Added SAVE_EQ keyword.
+* Added `SAVE_EQ` keyword.
 Default True.
 If set to False, equilibrations steps are not saved.
-This works for both RESIZED_EQUILIBRATION experiments (an eq.traj file is still made but it only contains a single frame) and when RESIZED_EQUILIBRATION is not used (standard sims).
-When RESIZED_EQUILIBRATION is not used, PIMMS will begin saving (or updating the trajobj if SAVE_AT_END is set to True) after the equilibration step but does not save before.
+This works for both `RESIZED_EQUILIBRATION` experiments (an eq.traj file is still made but it only contains a single frame) and when `RESIZED_EQUILIBRATION` is not used (standard sims).
+When `RESIZED_EQUILIBRATION` is not used, PIMMS will begin saving (or updating the trajobj if `SAVE_AT_END` is set to True) after the equilibration step but does not save before.
+* KEYWORDS ADDED: `SAVE_AT_END`, `SAVE_EQ` (discussed above).
+* Version 0.1.35 is the final architectural change prior to the bump to 0.2.0 which will be the first live PIMMS release.
+Get psyched.

-#### 1.3.4 (September 2023)
+#### 1.0.34 (September 2023)
 * Major update to Cython backend to improve performance.
 All numpy arrays are now passed as memory views instead of as new arrays, which reduces the overhead on large arrays substantially
 * This big re-write has been tested extensively without any issues identified
-* The default lattice-to-realspace value (LATTICE_TO_ANGSTROMS) has been updated from 4.0 nm to 3.65 nm
+* The default lattice-to-realspace value (`LATTICE_TO_ANGSTROMS`) has been updated from 4.0 nm to 3.65 nm
-* KEYWORDS ADDED: CASE_INSENSITIVE_CHAINS, AUTOCENTER
+* KEYWORDS ADDED: `CASE_INSENSITIVE_CHAINS`, `AUTOCENTER`

-#### 1.3.3 [patch]
+#### 0.1.33-patch
 * Update so logfile is always a new file instead of appended to (pimmslogger.py)

-#### 1.3.3 (October 2022)
+#### 0.1.33 (October 2022)
 * Restructured to define the DEFAULTS dictionary which sets and explains default parameters for keyfiles.
 This means default options are encoded directly in
 * Updated internal documentation
 * Added reduceD_printing mode
-* KEYWORDS ADDED: REDUCED_PRINTING
+* KEYWORDS ADDED: `REDUCED_PRINTING`
 * Fixed bug which could lead to an error when a non-essential keyword was unset
 * If residues are unknown to single letter-to-three letter conversion ensure that first character in the unknown residue type is not a number, because this causes PDB readers to fail.

-#### 1.3.2 (April 2022)
+#### 0.1.32 (April 2022)
 * Added `EXTRA_CHAINS` keyword
 * Fixed bug in how pdb chain ID was being written for `TER` lines (always using chain A)
 * Added and improved internal `RestartObject` code and functionality (including improved parsing)